Access Denied is a game that I had very low expectations of, but which pleasantly surprised me.

 Right off the bat, there are no bugs that I encounted in the game.
 The purpose of the game is to solve each of the 36 different boxes that they give you.
 As you progress, each box gets slightly more difficult than the one before it.

 Some puzzle elements the same between some of the boxes.
 That is, once you figure out what to do to solve it, you can transfer those skills to any box.
-However, there are new ones that are constantly introduced as you go through the game.
+However, there are new ones that come up as you go through the game.

 I am an avid puzzle-solver and I do really enjoy my puzzles.
 I not only play puzzle games on Steam, but also many online puzzle games that really test your ability to think outside the box.
 As such, I found my prior puzzle-solving experience to be particularly useful in trying to figure out how to solve the puzzles, because some of them really do require that you are observant and creative.